SolidLabResearch/google-sheet-sync/README.md

 You are responsible that the Sheet data that is fed to the [RMLMapper](https://rml.io/) contains enough information to be converted back to triples.
-The program itself keeps no track of the origin of the seperate pieces of data nor the entity to which they belong.
+The program itself keeps no track of the origin of the separate pieces of data nor the entity to which they belong.

 You find an example in `rules.example.yml`.